corticon/documentation/docs/corticonJava/README.md

 | `true`                      | `false`           | <p>Corticon Server maintains ServerState.xml during operation, but does NOT automatically read it upon restart.
 New Server state upon restart is unaffected by ServerState.xml.</p><p>This allows a system administrator to manually control state restoration from the ServerState.xml, if preferred.</p> |
 | `false`                     | `true`            | Corticon Server attempts to read ServerState.xml upon restart, but finds nothing there.
 No old state restored.                                                                                                                                                                                             |
 | `false`                     | `false`           | no ServerState.xml document exists, and Corticon Server does not attempt to read it upon restart.
 No old state restored.                                                                                                                                                                                   |
+# Corticon Server's Web Console

+Corticon's Web Console provides a central point for administering and monitoring your Corticon Decision Services, whether in Java or .NET environments.
+Through the console, you can easily deploy individual Decision Services to one or more Corticon Servers.
+You can also group related Decision Services into an Application to deploy and manage them as one.

+Once deployed, you can easily monitor the performance of the Decision Services and Corticon Servers and view both individual and aggregated metrics.
+Actions on Decision Services associated with a Server Group are automatically applied to each server member of the group that is running.
+For example, if you have a Decision Service managed by an Application which is deployed to a Server Group and add another server to the group, the Decision Service will be automatically deployed to the new server.
+This helps you scale up or scale down the servers in a deployment to meet demand.

+The Web Console is a web application that can be installed in the same application server as the Corticon Server for single-server environments or installed separately for multiple-server environments.
+The choice is yours, depending on the nature of your Corticon deployment.
+The Web Console maintains configuration information and historical metrics in a local data store.
+The historical metrics let you see changes in the performance of your Decision Services and Corticon Servers over time.

+# Java Environments

+The Corticon Server for Java provides the necessary components to deploy Corticon as a REST or SOAP service on a Java application server or to deploy Corticon in-process in your custom Java application.
+Corticon Server provides installers for both Windows and Linux.
+The actual deployment artifacts - the JAR and WAR files - are platform independent.

+# .NET Environments

+The Corticon Server for .NET provides the necessary components to deploy Corticon as a REST or SOAP service to Microsoft Internet Information Services (IIS) or to deploy Corticon in-process in your custom .NET application.
+Corticon Server .NET install is only available on Windows.
+Corticon uses a high performance bridging technology to call from .NET languages such as C# to Corticon Server.